shamimhaque-mpi/devlien/README.md

-# Deepline Framework
+# Devlien Framework

-**Deepline** is a minimal and flexible Node.js backend framework designed to work seamlessly with:
+**Devlien** is a minimal and flexible Node.js backend framework designed to work seamlessly with:

 - ✅ Nuxt.js
 - ✅ Next.js